vjoel/tupelo/doc/subspace.md

   client api keeps metadata tuples separate from other tuples, so that normally you only interact with them through a special api
-    worker has separate data structure for them they can be written, but not taken
+    worker has separate data structure for them they can be written, but not taken [OBSOLETE]

 * writes need to attach tags
     normally, do this by POT from subspace metadata for speed, can provide them explicitly
-      with option to check against POT for debugging subscribe/subspace api
+      with option to check against POT for debugging If the set of tuples mentioned in a transaction crosses a subspace boundary then the tuples outside of the boundary must all be writes [TODO] subscribe/subspace api
     sub sends coordinated requests to archiver and to funl unsub optionally purges unneeded data
 * incoming messages
-    if message contains unsubscribed tags
+    if message contains unsubscribed tags [TODO]
-      must filter out tuples that are not subscribed (these must be writes, because of the transaction limitation) write_wait to unsubscribed subspace
+      must filter out tuples that are not subscribed (these must be writes, because of the transaction limitation)
-    use funl reflect
-  write_nowait should still asynchrounously mark the write as done after
-    some op with a higher local_tick has completed

 Support from funl